4kaylaj/WI_Agricultural_Exports/README.md

 Overall, the results do not clearly demonstrate an association between the U.S.-China trade war and a decline in Wisconsin agricultural exports.
 However, certain commodities do see a decrease in exports at the time of the trade wars, which would seem indicative of the negative impact.
 Further analysis, such as analyzing China-bound export trends and/or evaluating the effect on commodity valuation, is needed to better understand the impact of the trade wars of Wisconsin agricultural commodities.

 ### __1% Milk__:
 This figure plots monthly 1% milk exports (in blue) and annual export averages (in orange).
-Although the Wisconsin annual average does not change at the start of the trade war, there is a visable drop in 2019.
+Although the Wisconsin annual average does not change at the start of the trade war, there is a visible drop in 2019.
 This decrease could be attributed to the escalation of the trade wars in 2019.
-The 2019 drop is also visable at the national level, which could demonstrate that the decrease in annual average exports at the state level is part of a larger trend.
+The 2019 drop is also visible at the national level, which could demonstrate that the decrease in annual average exports at the state level is part of a larger trend.
 However, variation does seem to be normal for this commodity so further analysis is needed to assess the impact of the trade wars on 1% milk.

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Milk.png?raw=true "Milk Exports")

 ### __Whey__
 This figure plots monthly whey exports (in blue) and annual export averages (in orange).
 At the start of the trade wars, there is a clear decrease in exports.
 This decline continues through the peak of the trade wars in 2019.
-Thus, whey seems to be one of the Wisconsin agiricultural commodities negatively impacted by the U.S.-China trade wars.
+Thus, whey seems to be one of the Wisconsin agricultural commodities negatively impacted by the U.S.-China trade wars.

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Whey.png?raw=true "Whey Exports")